devenes/python-boto3-api/README.md

 ![api](./readme/boto3.jpg)

-### Python API uses Flask and Boto3 libraries.
-It has the features of Instance listing, Instance start and Instance stop; it has 3 endpoints communicate with EC2 service on AWS.
+### Python API uses the Flask and Boto3 libraries.
+It has instance listing, instance start, instance stop, instance create and instance terminate features; It has 5 endpoints communicating with EC2 service on AWS.

 ---

 ## Create Instance

-You send a POST request to the `create` endpoint with the following parameters and it will create an instance with the given parameters.
+You send a POST request to the `create` endpoint with the following parameters and it will create Ubuntu EC2 instance.
+You create your EC2 Instance with the `region_name`, `KeyName` and `SecurityGroupId` parameters you send in the request.

 ```
 http://<api_host>:<api_port>/ec2/create